-A change in ownership or legal organization requires a new tax license (i.e. from one sole proprietor to another, from a sole proprietor to a partnership, a change from sole proprietor to a corporation, or a merger).

-Partnership Changes - Information on any change in partners must be sent in writing to the department and must be signed by all partners, including those leaving, entering, and staying in the partnership.
+A change in ownership or legal organization requires a new tax license (i.e. from one sole proprietor to another, from a sole proprietor to a partnership, a change from sole proprietor to a corporation, or a by all partners, including those leaving, entering, and staying in the partnership.
 Information must include: